 - You decide how much you want to contribute (up to the IRS maximum limit).

 - You are eligible to receive employer contributions to your SRA plan after you have worked for Pacific at least 1,000 hours over the course of a 12-month calendar year.
 If you worked for another qualifying education institution, (a minimum of .5 FTE) immediately prior to joining the Pacific University staff and faculty, that service may count toward your eligibility.
 Please send the 403(b) Employer Contribution Eligibility document to your previous employer.

 - You are immediately 100% vested in the plan.

 ATTN: For all those making contributions to a TIAA plan, the Internal Revenue Service announced dollar limitation adjustments for pension plans and other retirement-related items for the 2020 tax year.
-For the 403(b) plans utilized by Pacific University, the maximum limit is changing from $19,000 in 2019 to $19,500 in 2020.
-Catch up for employees age 50 and older is increasing from $6,000 in 2019 to $6,500 in 2020.
+For the 403(b) plans utilized by Pacific University, the maximum limit is changing from $19,500 in 2020 to $20,500.
+Catch up for employees age 50 and older is $6,500 for a total of $27,000.
 You may obtain more details by reviewing TIAA's summary document or by visiting the IRS Retirement deferment information webpage.
 Changes to contributions for 2020 may be made now through the TIAA website.

 Upcoming TIAA Virtual Consultations

 For those with TIAA, these sessions are offered free as a part of your retirement plan.
 There is no additional cost to you.
 You’ll get answers to these questions and more: